Planning a family reunion

 When money is tight, choose a resort with cabins or condos with kitchens, so those who need to can prepare their own meals.

 For more, see Cabins for a crowd.
-Houses, rented through such listing services as VRBO often sleep 20 or more people, and the per-person cost is low.
+Houses rented through Airbnb or VRBO often sleep 20 or more people, and the per-person cost is low.

 For more, see Adventures in renting.

 Try to come up with a location everyone can get to easily.
 LaVerne Pasko of Palatine, Ill., saw Great Wolf Lodge in the Wisconsin Dells while making the seven-hour drive to the Twin Cities; it was exactly halfway.